PeoplePerHour/candidate-tests/README.md

 # Rick and Morty Character Listing

 ## Install
- + Run as admin in the folder that you want to contain the project `git clone https://github.com/georgeroubie/rick-and-morty-character-listing.git`.
+ + Download project from GitHub.
  + Open in the generated folder the terminal and run `npm install`.

 ## Run